 The BLS focuses on several reasons why workers are discouraged.
 One explanation is that these individuals think they’re unqualified for the jobs that are available.
 Another is that they don’t believe there are enough jobs.

-2. It Ignores Other Marginally Attached Workers
+2. Unemployment Ignores Other Marginally Attached Workers.

 A discouraged worker is an example of a marginally attached worker.
 Other marginally attached workers aren’t in the labor force because they haven’t looked for work in the past month for various reasons (even though they have looked for a job in the past year).